-I forgot the paint brushes were in storage so I decided to rag paint.
+I forgot the paint brushes were in storage because we’re getting ready to move, so I decided to rag paint.

-- Terra Cotta Pot – any size will work – Lowes has a great selection
+- 8 inch Terra Cotta Planters– any size will work

-- White Chalk paint – Craft store like Hobby Lobby
+- Waverly White Chalk paint – Craft store like Hobby Lobby

 - Rag for applying the colored paint – cotton terry cloth works best